reflectoring/reflectoring.github.io/_posts/2021-05-04-intro-to-criteria-api.md

   }
 ````
 As we can see, the structure of the method still does not support dynamic queries. **To achieve a dynamic
-search method, generate the predicates more general vis the Specifications**.
+search method, generate the predicates more general via the Specifications**.
 To dynamically combine multiple criteria
 Let's take a look at the code here:

 ````java